What is involved in a Guide Dog partnership?

-The average working relationship of a Guide Dog and a person with low vision or blindness is between eight and ten years.
-As a result, it’s absolutely essential that you and your dog share a powerful bond.
+It’s absolutely essential that you and your dog share a powerful bond.
 Every partnership is built on trust, companionship, and a strong connection.

 There are several steps to prepare dogs for these relationships; we use behavioural science and modern force-free training techniques.
 They include considerations for assessment, training, and partnership.

 Every Guide Dog goes through an intensive training program to learn the skills required to navigate communities: from busy city streets to the uneven paths and tracks of the countryside.

 After training, dogs are matched through a detailed selection process that caters to each Handler’s individual personality, mobility needs, and lifestyle.

 To graduate, every Guide Dog puppy must meet the highest standards.

 After approximately ten months in the Puppy Raising program–at around 12 to 18 months of age–young dogs return to their local Guide Dogs Centre for a thorough assessment of their physique and personality.
 Our veterinarians give every puppy a health examination on arrival, using kind and welfare-friendly techniques.

 The dogs complete a one-to-two-week temperamental assessment during which instructors will note each pup’s reactions to different situations that are common in day-to-day environments.
 For example, their reaction to other dogs and cats.
 Other tested distractions include food, noise, or other circumstances that the future Guide Dog will navigate daily.

 Selection criteria are extremely strict.
 Every puppy has to meet the highest standards as the safety of their future mobility partner or Handler is paramount.

 We don’t receive any government funding for our Guide Dog training program, so generous and regular support from the community is essential in helping our puppies change lives.
 Every contribution counts.